-TABLE 5.8: Park Inventory and Assessment sessment Park/Location Facilities Evaluation Recommendation Harrington Park Community park located at the intersection of Lincoln ay Avenue and 15th Street, in northwest Nevada.
+TABIF 5 8.
+Dark Inventory and Assessment cocmont Park/Location Facilities Evaluation Recommendation Harrington Park Community park located at the intersection of Lincoln ay Avenue and 15th Street, in northwest Nevada.
 31.00 acres.
 2 softball/little league fields.
 4 soccer fields, with portable goals.
 1 basketball court.
 Horseshoe pits.
 2 large play ground areas with various pieces of play equipment.
 1 sand volleyball court.
 1 picnic shelter.
 2 restroom facilities.
-2 restroom facilities.
 Large passive open space area with numerous trees.
 Landscaped seating area with benches and Lincolnway Marker.
 2 off-street parking lots.
 4 seasonal soccer fields located in the ball diamond outfields.
 1 9-hole disk golf course.
 This large community park functions as Nevada's "all-around" city park.
-It provides a variety of amenities, ranging from a basketball court and soccer fields to a picnic shelter and playground area.
-A major feature of this park is its large open space area, which is planted with numerous trees and shrubs.
+It provides park.
+In addition, develop a schedu a variety of amenities, ranging from a basketball court and soccer fields to a picnic facilities and equipment. shelter and playground area.
+A major feature of this park is its large open space area, which Pave both of the parking lots in the is planted with numerous trees and shrubs.
 The park is in very good condition, but it is in need of additional recreation facilities.
 Continue routine maintenance of the park.
 In addition, develop a schedule for the continued upgrading of park facilities and equipment.
 Pave both of the parking lots in the park.
 Hattery Park Neighborhood park located at the intersection of 6th Street and "Q" Avenue, in north central Nevada.
 2.75 acres.
 1 basketball court.
 2 play areas, including a large wooden playground.
 1 restroom facility.
 1 picnic shelter and grills.
 Mature trees.
 Off-street parking.
 Open space area on the south side of "Q" Avenue.
 This neighborhood park serves the residents of northern Nevada.
 The park, with its mature trees, provides residents with a large wooden play structure, a picnic shelter, and a basketball court.
 Three small flower beds are also located in the park.
 The park is well maintained and an asset to the neighborhood.
 Parking is available on-street or in an unpaved off-street parking lot.
 The play equipment is dated and in need of a new safety surface.
 The park's restrooms are in poor condition and need to be replaced.
 Construct a new restroom structure adjacent to the existing park shelter.
 Pave the existing off-street parking lot.